Get

 How to Take a Cat’s Temperature With an Ear Thermometer

 These are like human ear thermometers in that a long arm is inserted into the ear canal, with a temperature reading popping up fairly quickly.
 These may be easier to use and less gross than a rectal thermometer, but they may also not be as accurate.
-To get a proper reading, the tip of the thermometer needs to get as close to the eardrum as possible.
+To get a proper reading, the tip of the thermometer must get as close to the eardrum as possible.
 Wax and other debris may also affect the reading.

 How to Take a Cat’s Temperature With a Rectal Thermometer

-The rectal thermometer has long been the method of choice for most vets, though that may be changing.
+The rectal thermometer has long been the method of choice for most vets, though that may change.
 Rectal thermometers may be digital or old school with a column of mercury that will need to be read.
 To use one of these, you’ll likely need a buddy to hold your kitty because they are not going to like it.

 Position your cat so you have access to their rectum and they are comfortable, as this may take a few minutes.
 Mercury thermometers will need to be shaken so they read well below 100℉.
 Apply a bit of a lubricant, such as petroleum jelly, to the tip of either type of rectal thermometer, push the power button for digital thermometers, and insert the probe end into your cat’s rectum.
 You’ll only need to go in about an inch.